Tip for choosing one creative project out of many, if you’re multi-creative

 With most things in life, I’m quite action-fied.
 I don’t like long academic discussions about a problem, I like to get to the fixing part.

 I see the same with most of my clients.
-They are accomplished professionals, with great careers and families.
+They are accomplished professionals, with careers and families.

 When it comes to doing creative work, though, there is something so vulnerable and deeply uncomfortable about it that stops us.